arkjedrz/zxc/README.md

 # `zxc` - directory-oriented command runner

 `zxc` is a directory-oriented command runner.
-This means it is able to run commands defined in a YAML file.
+This means it is able to run commands defined by YAML files.

 ## Pre-commit setup